EngineerMel/GAMents/README.md

 ## Major Hurdles
 * Connecting the frontend to the backend due to Cross-origin resource sharing(CORS) issue.
-* Testing UserService login functionality
-* Creating the relations between our tables took some time.
-* Testing UserProfileServiveTest

-## Installation Instructions
-* Intellij - Or any other IDE configured to run Spring apps to launch the local server.
-* PostgresSQL - Needed to create and modify the database on server start.
-* Google Chrome - or other major browser updated to the latest version.
-1. Open the project in Intellij.
-2. Build and Run the ProjectApplication file.
-3. Open the index.html file with Chrome.
+* Fetching the the api from the backend
+* Understanding the basic concepts on state and props(passing props).
+* Microservices with Docker : Experienced errors with EntityFactoryManager when Eureka was added to my API

 ## User Stories
-* As a news reporter, I want to make an account to deliver news updates to the online community.
+* As a user, I can create an account
-* As a user interface designer, I want to see white boarding sessions from other designers to improve my skills.
-* As a user, I want to edit my contact details so I can keep up to date.
+* As a user, I can view a feed of posts created by other users that is related to tech and design
-* As a Business user, I can post information about my products so that potential customers can learn about my business.
+* As a user, I can find a mentor online based on skills that I need help with
+* As a Mentor, I can support the development of others